openseg-group/openseg.pytorch/README.md

 We achieve **83.3116%+** on the leaderboard of Cityscapes test set based on single model [HRNetV2](https://github.com/HRNet/HRNet-Semantic-Segmentation) + OCR.
 [Cityscapes leaderboard](https://www.cityscapes-dataset.com/benchmarks/#pixel-level-results)

-We achieve **56.02%** on the leaderboard of ADE20K test set based on single model ResNet101 + OCR with any bells or whistles.
+We achieve **56.02%** on the leaderboard of ADE20K test set based on single model ResNet101 + OCR without any bells or whistles.
 [ADE20K leaderboard](http://sceneparsing.csail.mit.edu/eval/leaderboard.php)

 **Update on 2019/05/27.**